cmiles/PointlessWaymarksProject/README.md

 # Pointless Waymarks CMS

-This project is not currently intended for general use - it is made public under the MIT License to share with friends, colleagues and anyone who finds the code interesting or useful.
+At this point this project is not intended for general use - it is made public under the MIT License to share with friends, colleagues and anyone who finds the code interesting or useful.

 Pointless Waymarks CMS is a .NET Core 5 Windows WPF GUI for generating a static website based on database information and a settings file.
 It is not an 'all purpose static site generation solution' - the focus is a limited set of content types to support creating long-lasting free content about the landscape, place, photography, nature, history...